Tech Female Founder Bronwyn Morgan

-Some companies are trying to pivot by hopping to different industries.
-And from my understanding, it sounds like you’re helping your existing customers in industries you currently focus on.
-And to offer solutions.
+Azlo: Some companies are trying to pivot by hopping to different industries.
+And from my understanding, it sounds like you’re helping your existing customers in industries you currently focus on and offering solutions.

-Correct.
+Bronwyn Morgan: Correct.
 We’re highlighting how our services can help them be more productive and make decisions faster.
 Because we're able to do things that in the past where they’ve had to hire helicopters or fixed winged aircraft for, and hire people to climb towers.
-We’re able to go up and down with a drone in a significantly less amount of time for a significantly less amount of money — and provide sophisticated analytics.
+We’re able to go up and down with a drone in a significantly less amount of time for a significantly less amount of money—and provide sophisticated analytics.

 And one thing that will help propel you forward is the founder's passion.
 I think that encourages customers and attracts potential investors.
 So you've got to love it, and you've got to really want it.
 Right now we’re hit with the global pandemic on top of other nuances happening in our culture, with racial injustice protests.
 Instead of throwing in the towel, you’ve got to stay the course.

-Black women in a tech startup tend to raise less money than our male counterparts.
-If you look at the national statistics, we raise on average, less than 1% of all VC funding.
+Bronwyn Morgan: Black women in a tech startup tend to raise less money than our male counterparts.
+If you look at the national statistics, we raise on average less than 1% of all VC funding.
 And we are the fastest growing segment of entrepreneurs in the country.
 So those two things don't necessarily match.